 Removal of non-native species may be initiated concurrently with restoration activities and will focus on reducing the density of non-native species to allow for expansion of existing native dune vegetation along with reestablishment of natives through use of seed and/or container stock.
-Non-native species will only be removed manually.
+Non-native species will be removed manually or in some instances will be sprayed and allowed to decompose to provide protection from blowing sand.
 The target invasive species in the critical habitat area will include crystalline ice plant (Mesembryanthemum crystallinum), fig marigold (Carpobrotus edulis) sea rocket (Cakile maritima), and buttercup oxalis (Oxalis pes-caprae).